Emirates says work needed on potential Boeing jet order

-(Reuters) - Emirates is closing in on a widely anticipated deal to buy a revamped version of Boeing’s (BA.N) 777 passenger jet but still has “a lot of work to do” in negotiations on the price, the airline’s president was quoted on Thursday as saying.
+Sept 26 (Reuters) - Emirates is closing in on a widely anticipated deal to buy a revamped version of Boeing’s 777 passenger jet but still has “a lot of work to do” in negotiations on the price, the airline’s president was quoted on Thursday as saying.

-“We spent the summer working through the technical side of the airplane and from what I can see, it looks very good,” Tim Clark told aviation publication Flightglobal in an interview.
+“We spent the summer working through the technical side of the aeroplane and from what I can see it looks very good,” Tim Clark told aviation publication Flightglobal in an interview.

 “We will now look at the pricing and commercial aspects.
 So far so good, but there’s still a lot of work to do,” he said.